ishukeshri27/flask_app_deploy_through_helm_on_ks8/command.md

 11. helm lint demochart - to check whether the configuration is right after doing chages
 12. helm install <release_name> <chart_name> to run your helm chart and get deployment of service of cluster
-13. kubectl get all - to check deployement of components 14.kubectl port-forward svc/flask-demo-flask-demo-chart 31041:5000 - to port forward the service as it is of type cluster ip
+13. kubectl get all - to check deployement of components
+14. kubectl port-forward svc/flask-demo-flask-demo-chart 31041:5000 - to port forward the service as it is of type cluster ip
+15.